AdobeDocs/campaign-standard.en/help/designing/using/quick-start.md

 1. Open the Email Designer to create an empty email content.
 1. Set the body level attributes: background colors, width, etc. For more on this, see [Editing email styles](../../designing/using/editing-email-styles.md).

 If this is not the case, cut out the different blocks from your HTML.
-For example:
+For example, here is a clearly identified section:

 ```
 <!-- 3 COLUMN w/CTA (SCALED) -->